LukaszByczynski/forex-paidy/README.md

 Plan:
 1. fire Rate request with dummy implementation ~write first test
 2. -||- with direct proxing to 1forge
-3. change the rates source to separate entity with cycling requests to 1forge
+3. change the rates source to separate entity with cycled requests to 1forge